srsran/srsRAN_Project_docs/docs/source/dev_guide/source/software_arch/source/DU_high/source/rlc.rst

  * **Transparent Mode (TM)**

-  :ref:`TM <rlc_tm>` is used only in control signaling (SRB0 only) and provides data transfer services without modifying the SDUs/PDUs at all.
+  TM is used only in control signaling (SRB0 only) and provides data transfer services without modifying the SDUs/PDUs at all.

  * **Unacknowledged Mode (UM)**

-  :ref:`UM <rlc_um>` can only be used in data traffic (DRBs only) and provides data transfer services with segmentation/reassembly.
+  UM can only be used in data traffic (DRBs only) and provides data transfer services with segmentation/reassembly.
 It is usually used in delay-sensitive and loss-tolerant traffic, as it does not provide re-transmissions.

  * **Acknowledged Mode (AM)**